DriftwoodPalace/Hodl-Guide/hodl-guide/hodl-guide_30_last-key.md

 ![Electrum 7](images/30_electrum_7.png)

 Electrum is now generating addresses, it can take a while before the main window shows up.
-Once the main window loads, the key and all necessary information is now generated!
+Once the main window loads, all necessary information is generated!

 Before we move on, we need to check what version of Electrum we are running and what our `master public key` is.